naikvenu/terraform_test/README.md

-## This example will list availability domains on OCI (oracle cloud infrastructure) identity domain
+## This example will list availability domains on OCI (oracle cloud infrastructure) identity domain.

 ## Using this example